fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 Products and Services are templates, while Expenses, Time & Mileage become billable when added to an invoice.

-### Taxes
+### Tax & VAT

 Apply single, multiple, or compound taxes at the line item level.
-Taxes are calculated per item and displayed on the invoice.
+[Taxes](.././../Settings-Configurations/tax-settings.md) are calculated per item and displayed on the invoice.

+#### Display Your Tax Number on the Invoice

+Your TAX/VAT number will be automatically added to the invoice if you include a line item with tax.
+However, there are several reasons why your tax number may not be displaying:

+1. The checkbox for displaying the tax number on your `Tax Number` settings is not checked.
+1. In your `Templates & Brands`, the checkbox to hide the tax number has been checked.

 ### Discounts and deposits